 Google Drive Alternative

 There are some great options for a Google Drive alternative.
 Last year we launched Cloud Drive for Thexyz Webmail which adds 30GB of secure cloud storage to your Webmail account.
-There is also ownCloud which is open source software that can be hosted anywhere and you can control your own security settings.
+There is also ownCloud or Nextcloud which is open source software that can be hosted anywhere and you can control your own security settings.

 Google Chrome Alternative